mqlight/nodejs-mqlight/doc/13_README-release-notes.md

 ### 9.9.9999999999

-* Bugfix for sslVerifyName on Node.js 0.12.x
+* Bugfix for sslVerifyName on Node.js 0.12.x.
+* Bugfix for ffdcs and errors when connecting before the MQ Light server has started.

 ### 1.0.2015061000